 “You can’t put the camera there, you’ll cross the line”

 There’s a lot more to shooting a great scene than just planting a camera somewhere and yelling action.
 We all want to shoot a scene that can be cut together to achieve great continuity with a good variety of shots.

-In the videos the illustrate the basic principles of the 180 degree rule, establishing action lines, working with shifting action lines, and redefining the action line using neutral shots, camera movement, and cutaways.
+The videos the illustrate the basic principles of the 180-degree rule, establishing action lines, working with shifting action lines, and redefining the action line using neutral shots, camera movement, and cutaways.
 Knowing how to apply the 180-degree rule, and when you might want to break it can take your production skills to a higher level.

 BONUS: The Robert Rodriguez: 10 Minute Film School (The 1st & Original)